 The names of the three primary trigonometry functions are:

 These are abbreviated this way:

-So, instead of writing f(x) , we will write:
+So, since we know the names of these functions, instead of writing f(x) , we will write:

 Often, in general mathematics notation the parentheses are dropped from the above examples.
 Therefore, the notation will often look like this: